gin-gonic/gin/README.md

 as well as specifying which proxies (or direct clients) you trust to specify one of these headers.

-The `TrustedProxies` slice on your `gin.Engine` specifes the clients trusted to specify unspoofed client IP headers.
-Proxies can be specified as IPs or CIDRs.
+The `TrustedProxies` slice on your `gin.Engine` specifes network addresses or network CIDRs from where clients which their request headers related to client IP can be trusted.
+They can be IPv4 addresses, IPv4 CIDRs, IPv6 addresses or IPv6 CIDRs.

 ```go
 import (